Chaoray/cmd-player/README.md

 Most of the time it can keep up with the video frame rate.
 However, it may drop frames when the render size is too large.

+You can zoom in and out by changing the size of your console.

 ## Usage
 ```shell
 cmd-player.exe <video file>